 THOUGHTS ON DIWALI

-While we’re not having much of worldly possessions
+While we do not aspire for worldly possessions

 Comes out just involuntarily